Easter Polka Dot Cake

 5 from 3 votes

-This Easter Polka Dot Cake is truly easy to make, don’t let it’s look be deceptive!
-Just combine a few simple steps and you’ll end up with this beautifully whimsical cake.
+This Easter Polka Dot Cake is a lemon cake with coconut frosting and lots of cheerful polka dots both outside AND inside the cake!
+Just combine a few simple steps and you'll end up with this beautifully whimsical cake.

 Ingredients